 4. I write a monthly column in The Homewood Star, a hyperlocal newspaper that serves our community of Homewood, a suburb of Birmingham, AL. I’ve been writing it since 2011.
-I’ve written about all kinds of things–my kids (a lot), snakes, writing, faith, how hard it is to be a parent, funny things that happen on the way home from the beach after six hours in the car when you run out of your supplies of milk and goldfish.
+I’ve written about all kinds of things–my kids (a lot), snakes, socks, writing, faith, how hard it is to be a parent, funny things that happen on the way home from the beach after six hours in the car when you run out of your supplies of milk and goldfish.
+FOMO during Covid lockdown.
 Important things.

 10. And now the best part.
 These are the books that stand out in my mind as my all-time favorites.
 Really good ones come along here and there and move up in the list, but these are tried and true, ones I never hesitate to recommend, ones I go back to again and again.

 –The Secret Life of Bees, Sue Monk Kidd

 –As Hot As It Was, You Ought to Thank Me and Balls, Nanci Kincaid